 The COVID-19 pandemic has affected many people’s eating habits, especially as routines have had to change and our usual enjoyable activities may no longer be available.
 If this applies to you, it’s not your fault.
 This is a challenging situation that continues to affect each of us in different ways.
 It might be a good time to return to old hobbies or to try one or two new activities at home, to manage boredom or to relax, even if it isn’t quite the same as what you like doing best.
-Going for short walks for even 5 minutes can be a great way of getting some fresh air and looking after your mental health as well as your physical health.
-Try to set realistic goals, rather than aiming for a particular amount of activity or a certain number on the scales.
+Going for short walks for even five minutes can be a great way of getting some fresh air and looking after your mental health as well as your physical health.
+Try to set realistic goals based on your current circumstances, rather than aiming for a particular amount of activity or a certain number on the scales.
 And if you’ve a bad day, be gentle with yourself and choose one small step that you could take to get yourself back on track.

 You may have heard of many types of diets, all claiming to be better than the other ones.
 We do not recommend following extreme diets that involving cutting out whole food groups or anything that is not realistic to follow for the long term.
 Many of these fad diets might work in the short term but will inevitably stop working for almost everyone due to being impossible to sustain.
 They can also lead to rapid weight regain and make us feel as though we have failed, when it is actually the diet that has failed us.
 As tempting as these diets are, it is much healthier to focus on one small change at a time that you can build into your daily routine before adding in a new habit.

 Many of us have a complicated relationship with food.
 If you have been struggling with emotional eating, boredom eating, stress eating or binge eating, it is not your fault!
 These are common difficulties that can often lead to feelings of guilt and shame but usually make sense in the context of our lives, diet culture, the food rules we have grown up with and the unhelpful messages we get about our bodies that we can internalise, especially as a result of weight stigma.
-If you have a difficult relationship with food, working on that first and putting weight loss efforts on hold can be more helpful for your health and wellbeing in the long-term.
+If you have a difficult relationship with food, working on that first and putting weight loss efforts on hold whilst you do that can be more helpful for your health and wellbeing in the long-term.